AdelKS/LinuxGamingGuide/README.md

 If you can't use your own GPU for encoding or prefer to use a software encoder, it's a very good idea to se the `cpuset` trick explained above to not affect your game's performance by running OBS in a different CCX/CCD.
 I tried it and it makes a huge difference.

 **An important fix for an issue I have been having for a year now**
 - __Network Error on Twitch:__ Switching between sources that leave a black screen for a very short time, _e.g._ having the game in a virtual desktop then switching to another virtual desktop, makes the stream on twitch crash for whatever reason.
-To work around this, keep a background image behind all of your sources, so whenever nothing is shown, it's that background image.
+To work around this, keep a background image behind all of your sources, so whenever nothing is supposed to be shown, it's that background image instead of a black background.

 #### Gnome